carlpett/salt-vault/README.md

 Manage and use a [Hashicorp Vault](https://www.vaultproject.io) installation within Saltstack.

+_Note:_ The code in this repo has been merged with the main Saltstack distribution.
+It will be part of the next feature release, 2017.x.
+When that version has been released, this repo will be deprecated.
+Until then, bug fixes and any new features will be added in both repos.

 ## Usages
 salt-vault contains both an execution module and a state module (and internally uses a runner module).
 The execution module lets you read secrets from Vault,